shipwright-io/build/docs/buildrun.md

       digest: sha256:0f5e2070b534f9b880ed093a537626e3c7fdd28d5328a8d6df8d29cd3da760c7
 ```

+**Note**: The digest and size of the output image are only included if the build strategy provides them.
+See [System results](buildstrategies.md#system-results).

 ### Build Snapshot

 For every BuildRun controller reconciliation, the `buildSpec` in the Status of the `BuildRun` is updated if an existing owned `TaskRun` is present.
 During this update, a `Build` resource snapshot is generated and embedded into the `status.buildSpec` path of the `BuildRun`.
 A `buildSpec` is just a copy of the original `Build` spec, from where the `BuildRun` executed a particular image build.
 The snapshot approach allows developers to see the original `Build` configuration.